Atrioventricular block (AV block): definition, causes, diagnosis & management

 The atrioventricular (AV) conduction system and AV blocks

-After leaving the atrioventricular node, the impulse continues through the His bundle which branches into the left and right bundle branches.
-The left bundle branch is further divided into two fascicles.
-From these bundles and fascicles, the Purkinje fibers sprout out into the myocardium.
-Impulse conduction through the Purkinje system is very rapid due to the high abundance of gap junctions.
-The rapid impulse transmission enables the majority of ventricular myocardium to be depolarized (more or less) simultaneously.
-This is important since it optimizes the efficiency of the contraction.
-Refer to Figure 1.
+After passing the AV node, the electrical impulse travels through the His bundle, which bifurcates into the left and right bundle branches.
+The left bundle branch further subdivides into two fascicles.
+From these branches and fascicles, Purkinje fibers extend into the myocardium.
+Conduction through the Purkinje system is very rapid, due to the high density of gap junctions.
+This rapid transmission ensures that the majority of the ventricular myocardium depolarizes nearly simultaneously, which is crucial for maximizing the efficiency of ventricular contraction (Figure 1).

 First-degree AV block